 Does taking lisinopril increase the chance of birth defects?

-There are no studies looking at possible risks to a pregnancy when the father of the baby or sperm donor takes lisinopril.
+Studies have not been done to see if lisinopril could affect male fertility (ability to get partner pregnant) or increase the chance of birth defects above the background risk.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.